 The ASE program is a certified educational internship program adhering to federal and state regulations for student volunteers and interns.
 Students assist one or more professionals (called “mentors”) and gain first-hand, pre-professional experience in the mentors’ career field.
 Some interns focus on a specific project that they can complete by summer’s end, while others may contribute to an ongoing larger project, and some participate in multiple smaller projects.
 Pre-professional experience means that the majority of the internship time is spent on projects that are engaging, challenging and more than simple office tasks.
 To ensure program quality, ASE hires teachers to monitor field placements and act as a resource for the students and mentors.

-Program Participation Requirements
+Program Time Requirements

 Total Minimum Student Hours in ASE Program: 318 hours